 Step 7: Add the pulled turkey back to the pot before serving.

-Some of our favorite dishes to pair with this Southern cabbage recipe include smothered chicken, smothered pork chops, fried pork chops, fried chicken, and fried fish.
+- Some of our favorite Southern dishes to pair with this cabbage recipe include smothered chicken and rice, smothered pork chops, fried pork chops, fried chicken, and fried fish.

-Boiled cabbage tastes even better the next day!
-The seasonings have time to penetrate and the cabbage becomes more tender and infused with the rich flavors of the broth.
+Southern cabbage tastes even better the next day!
+The soul food seasonings have time to penetrate and the cabbage becomes more tender and infused with the rich flavors of the broth.

-• After preparing this Southern cabbage recipe, allow it to cool to room temperature.
+- Allow cabbage to cool to room temperature.
 Once cooled, transfer it to an airtight container or a covered bowl.
 Make sure to store it in the refrigerator within two hours of cooking.

 Is this Southern cabbage recipe spicy?